Erratic engineeress

 Instructions

 Use a large, sealable container.
-A clay 6 litre rumtopf pot is traditionally used (you can see mine here), but you can also use glassware or even a regular mason jar, although it works better with larger containers.
+A clay 6 litre Rumtopf pot is traditionally used (you can see mine below), but you can also use glassware or even a regular mason jar, although it works better with larger containers.
 I wouldn’t recommend using plastic because of the presence of alcohol.

-It’s hard to be specific for this recipe, but for a 6 litre pot you will need approximately 2-3 litres of rum, 2-3 kg of fruit and 1-2 kg of sugar.
-If you run out of ingredients halfway, you can always buy more and add them later, as long as the fruit is fully submerged in rum.
+It is very difficult to be specific for this kind of recipe, but for a 6 litre pot you will need approximately 2 litres of rum, 2-3 kg of fruit and 1-2 kg of sugar.
+Don’t worry if you run out of ingredients halfway, as you can always buy more and add them later, as long as the fruit is fully submerged in rum.

 Wash, dry, core and dice the fruit into desired pieces.

-Store in a dark, dry place for at least 4 months.
+Store in a dark, dry place like in a cellar or a cold cupboard for at least 4 months.
 Stir occasionally and add more rum if necessary to keep the fruit submerged.
 You can start tasting it after about 2 months.

 Notes